 I was then told not to worry.
 If my identity was stolen because my bank isn’t in their network, LifeLock has my back.
 They’ll take care of it.

 After that 40-minute call — in which I got a lot of sales double-speak and somewhat misleading claims — I was exhausted.
 I didn’t feel like many of my questions were truly answered, and I didn’t feel much more confident in the service than I was before the call.

-So is LifeLock worth it?
-If I were inclined to spend hundreds of dollars each year for ID theft services, I’d have a number of companies to choose from.
+If I were inclined to spend hundreds of dollars each year for identity theft protection services, I’d have a number of companies to choose from.
 Based on its troubled history and my personal experiences with them, I would probably pick a company other than LifeLock.
 You may have a different impression.